By Rebecca Sobol

 low-level device control, implementation of commonly-used functionality,

-message-passing between processes, and package management."
-It also
+message-passing between processes, and package management.

 provides tools and libraries for software development, along with some